Online Courses Summer 2022

 A blended course blends face-to-face classroom instruction with a significant amount of Web-based instruction.
 The class schedule in these courses will require the student to come to the MCCC campus as established by the instructor.

-Following are the blended courses that were offered for Summer Semester 2019.
+Following are the blended courses offered for this semester.
 All classes have an additional $75 lab fee.
 Students should carefully read and follow the instructions specific to each class below.
 If required, be sure to contact the instructor before the deadline date.
-Please Note: Blended courses require attendance on campus for meetings/testing. *Some classes have different course fees.
+Please Note: Blended courses require attendance on campus for meetings/testing.